GroundNG (QA for Cursor) MCP server

 • Recorded Tests: Saved as JSON files in the output/ directory

-• Discovery Results: Returned as a JSON object with discovered URLs and suggested steps
+• Execution Results: Returned as JSON with test status and saved to output/execution_result_....json

 How to add this MCP server to Cursor